ItoErika/PBDB_Fidelity/stats.md

 4,753
 ````

-#### Initial number of document unit name hits in SubsetDeepDive that are marine and sedimentary according to macrostrat, and unfossiliferous according to PBDB:
+#### Initial number of unit name hits in SubsetDeepDive that are marine and sedimentary according to macrostrat, and unfossiliferous according to PBDB:

 `length(unlist(UnitHits))`
 ````R